Stiggy-C/daisy/README.md

 * #### Mainstream frameworks & libraries
   * Can easily be tamed by anyone who has worked with Apache Spark & Spring Boot.
 * #### Minimalistic design
-  * Keeping it simple & stupid and does not require rocket scientists to work with Daisy
+  * Keeping it simple & stupid and does not require a rocket scientist to work with Daisy

 ## Core components
-In the lowest level, Daisy provide 3 core components for Spark engineers.
+In the lowest level, Daisy provide 4 core components for developers/engineers who have exposures to Apache Spark.

 ### AbstractPipeline
 This class represents the foundation of a data pipeline running on an Apache Spark cluster.
 Spark engineers just need to